tduong10101/ConvertFrom-cfg/readme.md

 # ConvertFrom-cfg
-function to convert .cfg file to powershell object
+Powershell function to convert .cfg file to powershell object